ECL movement as on 31st March 2024 and 31st March 2025

 The Company's asset base comprises of retail loans and corporate loans.

-Retail loans mainly focusses on financing of acquisition or construction of houses that includes repair, upgradation, and development of plot of land.
+Retail loans mainly focuses on financing of acquisition or construction of houses that includes repair, upgradation, and development of plot of land.
 In retail loans category, the Company also provides loan against properties and loans for purchase & construction of non-residential premises.

 Corporate finance loans are given mainly to developers for financing the construction of residential / commercial properties, i.e. construction finance loans, and for general corporate purpose loans. i.e. corporate term loans and lease rental discounting loans.

 Being in the lending domain, credit risk is one of the major risks in the business model of the Company.
 Credit risk stems from outright default due to inability or unwillingness of a customer or counterparty to meet the contractual commitments.
+The essence of credit risk management in the Company pivots around the early assessment of stress, both at a portfolio and account level, and taking appropriate measures.

 Credit Risk Management